x4dm/Hue-Tap-Dial-ZHA-Multi-Light-Edition/Readme.txt

 - Check that ZHA integration is installed and working
 - Try re-importing with the raw GitHub URL
 - Check Home Assistant logs for specific error messages
+- If all else fails, copy the YAML blueprint to your \config\blueprints\automation path

 ### Issue: Dial rotation doesn't work

 **Checklist**:
 1. Is the button configured in Light Mode?
 (Dial only works in Light Mode)
 2. Did you select a light for that button?
-3. Did you create all 5 helper entities with the exact names specified?
+3. Did you create all 5 helper entities and map them when importing the blueprint?
 4. Is the light on?
 The dial only affects lights that are already on
 5. Did you press the button first to activate that light?